ReshmiMaulik/Causal_Inference-for-Openstack/README.md

 # Causal_Inference-for-Openstack

-The code can be run in goolge colab.
+The code can be run in goolge colab as well as jupiter.